tytydraco/yessleep/out/I_Have_to_Choose_Between_Dying_in_a_Fire_or_Being_Beaten_to_Death.md

 She looked up at me again, not even allowing a crack in her facade.

-“I assure you Mr. Reinhart, this will be much easier if you cooperate.
+“I assure you \[One-Angle7033\], this will be much easier if you cooperate.
 We have much to discuss.” she said, seemingly oblivious to the size difference as she grinned wider up at me.

 I was speechless.
 How dare she sit in my house, refuse to leave, and act like everything was a-okay?
 How did this delusional chick think that this was going to go?
 That I would give up and let her do her stupid presentation or whatever it is that she wanted from me?